-Spicy Cajun Sausage and Corn SoupCorn and tomatoes naturally pair together so well, and thanks to canned veggies, we have access to them to make a mighty fine soup in the colder weather months.
-A very common soup down south, all always with the spin of the cook, I have a feeling it was probably made with the tail end of the summer crops, or birthed out of the need to use up leftovers.
-I'm sure that's where the croutons fell in, probably using big leftover chunks of double toasted French bread, but you can certainly just leave them out if you like.
+Spicy Cajun Sausage and Corn SoupCorn and tomatoes naturally pair together so well, and thanks to frozen and canned veggies, we have access to them to make a mighty fine soup in the colder weather months.
+The combination of corn and sausage with tomatoes is a very common soup in the Deep South, as always with the spin of the cook.
+I have a feeling it was probably made with the end of the summer crops, or birthed out of the need to use up other leftovers.

 This soup is also perfect for leftover ham if you're looking for a great way to use up some holiday ham, so go right ahead and substitute.
 Shrimp is common as well.
-You can also substitute fresh corn when it's at it's peak, or frozen corn, though I prefer the crunch of the fresh or canned corn myself.
-And if you're feeling adventurous, toss in a can of Ro-tel tomatoes.
-Watch the salt, as some canned corns can have plenty of sodium and you can always add more salt, but you can't take it away!
+Take care with any additional salt though - as always, taste, then adjust.
+Although there are lower sodium options today, some canned tomatoes and corn can have plenty of sodium, and while you can always add more salt, but you can't take it away!
 Mildly spicy, but certainly tame that down if you like.

 Thank goodness we don't have to wait for leftovers to make this wonderful soup.
 It is super simple, yet so full of flavor, and is another one of those belly warmers that I think you'll really enjoy.